There are certain travel photography gear items we pack for our outings based on the season and weather.

 Spring is the perfect time to photograph waterfalls, wildlife and the milky way.

-These are the lenses I use for my spring photography:
+These are the lenses we use for spring photography:

-- Nikon 24-70 mm F2.8: This is my primary landscape lens that gives me a wide angle as well as telephoto to get closer shots.
+- Nikon 24-70 mm F2.8: This is our primary landscape lens that provides wide angle and telephoto shots.

-- Nikon 200-500 mm: A good wildlife lens when animals aren’t too far away.
+- Nikon 200-500 mm: A good wildlife lens when animals aren’t too far away, and it’s not too heavy for hiking.

 - Rokinon 24 mm F1.4: If you are interested in photographing the Milky Way, this is a wonderful lens to use.